Tutorial

 3.1.1 Installing Elixir

-The preferred way to install Elixir is to use the asdf package manager.
-You can install it with homebrew with:
+The preferred way to install Elixir is to use the mise version manager.
+You can install it with Homebrew:

 You can now see that it works in the console by running: